CryptoStrikers/operations-docs/help-and-support.md

 ## Help with CryptoStrikers

-**How does Etherscan work with my CryptoStrikers transactions?**

-Check out this overview video:

-NEED IMAGE/VIDEO HERE

 **I can’t get figure out how to get CryptoStrikers cards**

 There are a few ways to get new cards.
 You can either buy a pack of cards, buy a single card from the Marketplace, or ask another user to gift you a card.
 You will need Ether to buy packs or cards - you can learn more about how to get Ether here.